radixvinni/omr/README.md

 Usage
 ===

 0. If you have a pdf file convert it to image.
-On Unix you would using imagemagick:
+On Unix you would use imagemagick:

 		convert -density 150 -quality 90 -background white -alpha remove your.pdf source.png